Johor Bahru: Ethnicity and religion

 The Malaysian Census in 2020 reported the population of Johor Bahru as 858,118, making it the largest state capital city in Malaysia by population.
 It also forms the capital of Johor Bahru District, which includes Iskandar Puteri and Pasir Gudang, and is the second largest district in Malaysia with a population of 1.8 million, as of 2023.
 The city's population today is a mixture of three main ethnicities – Malays, Chinese and Indians- along with other bumiputras.
 The Malays in Johor Bahru are strongly related to the neighbouring Riau Malays in Riau Islands, Indonesia with significant populations of Javanese, Bugis and Banjarese among the local Johorean Malay population.
 The Chinese mainly are from the majority Hokkien and Teochew (among the local Chinese) subgroups with minorities of Hakka, Cantonese, Henghua, Foochow and Hainanese among its local Chinese dominant minority populace, while the Indian community are majoritally Tamils (including Ceylonese), there are also small populations of Telugus, Malayalis, Gujaratis, Bengalis, Sindhis, Pashtuns and Sikh Punjabis among the Indian populace.
-The Malays are majority Muslims, while the Chinese are predominantly Buddhists/Taoists and the Indians were mostly Hindus despite there is also a small numbers from the two ethnic groups that are Christians and Muslims.
+The Malays are necessarily Muslims, while the Chinese are predominantly Buddhists/Taoists and the Indians are mostly Hindus/Buddhists despite there is also a small numbers from the two ethnic groups that are Christians and Muslims.
 A small number of Sikhs, Animists and secularists can also be found in the city.

 Sultan Abu Bakar State Mosque, the main mosque in the city.

 Arulmigu Sri Rajakaliamman Glass Temple, the world's first glass temple.

 Johor Bahru Old Chinese Temple, the oldest Chinese temple in the city.

 Church of the Immaculate Conception, the oldest church in the city.

 Languages

 The local ethnic Malays speak the Malay language, while the language primarily spoken by the local Chinese is Mandarin Chinese.
-The Chinese community is represented by several dialect groups: Hokkien, Teochew, Hakka and Hainanese with small minorities of Foochow, Henghua and Cantonese.
+The Chinese community is represented by several dialect groups: Hokkien and Teochew with small minorities of Foochow, Henghua, Hakka, Hainanese and Cantonese.

 The Indian community predominantly speaks Tamil, with a minority of Malayalam, Telugu and Punjabi speakers.
 60% of the city's population is fluent in English with a higher rate among younger people.